mac799l/drone-swarm-simulation/README.md

 Now you have a fully-functioning Gazebo installation.
 But more configuration work will be required to make it work with SITL and simulate drones.

 ### #2 - SITL
+> Note: this section closely follows the official guide, which can be found [here](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html).

 Now to install Ardupilot SITL which will simulate the drone controller.
 The first step is to ensure that git is installed:
 ```sh